 Learn More About Me

-I am a qualified NCS (Nation Counselling Society) Accredited counsellor working from my home in Hungerford, West Berkshire.
+I am a qualified NCPS (Nation Counselling and Psychotherapy Society) Accredited counsellor working from my home in Hungerford, West Berkshire.
 I prefer this to a therapy room as I feel it offers a safe confidential environment which helps my clients to relax and enjoy the sessions.

 My clients describe me as a warm, approachable and caring person who uses empathy to build a trusting and open environment.
 It is important to me that a client finds the right counsellor, and likewise the counsellor works with the right client.